cpradeepk/task-tool/docs/COMPREHENSIVE_PRD_FINAL.md

 ## 🎉 **CONCLUSION**

-The Task Tool has been successfully implemented as a comprehensive, enterprise-grade project management system.
-All requested features have been completed with professional quality and attention to detail.
-The system is ready for production deployment and can scale to meet enterprise requirements.
+The Task Tool has been successfully implemented as a comprehensive, enterprise-grade project management system and is now **LIVE IN PRODUCTION** at `task.amtariksha.com`.
+All requested features have been completed with professional quality, and recent enhancements have addressed critical bugs and performance issues.

 **Key Success Metrics:**
 - ✅ **100% Feature Completion** - All requirements implemented